 As temperatures rise, so does the amount of time we spend under the sun.
 Read on to discover a list of lesser-known ways you can maintain sun safety all summer long and reduce your chance of catching a nasty sunburn.

-But there are many other ways to prevent or heal sunburns that may come as a surprise.
+There are many ways to prevent or heal sunburns that may come as a surprise.
 To protect your skin and your health, check out these lesser-known tips for staying sun-safe all summer long.

 Eat Nourishing Foods to Protect Your Skin

 Did you know that you can help protect and heal your skin from sunburn by eating certain foods?
-Here are a few nourishing options to nibble on this summer:
+Here are a few nourishing options you can incorporate into your diet this summer:

 Omega-3 Fatty Acids

 Found in flax seeds, walnuts, and hemp seeds, fish oil, shellfish, fish roe, and a variety of fish, omega-3 fatty acids are excellent at reducing the effects of too much sun.
 While all of these options help, those from animal sources are the most effective, as they contain a super-powerful omega-3 called EPA.

 Growing tomatoes in your garden this year?
 Don’t hesitate to indulge in them!
 Tomatoes are high in lycopene, which research shows can help protect against biomarkers of photo-damage in your skin.